21 days/ 20 nights

 Day 11.
 Inegen - Ust-Sema

 The Chuya highway has many dirt roads adjacent to it that could lead you to amazing places.
-These places are only known to local inhabitants.
-There are quite a few discoveries waiting for us.
-Today we are going to show you a couple of them:
+These places are known only to the locals.
+There are many discoveries waiting for us.
+Today we will show you some of them:

 - The second stop will be to visit the Ilgumen river rapids, the exciting and powerful place.